almeidavictor1/simple-js-counter/README.md

 This is a basic counter web app built with HTML, CSS, and JavaScript.

 It was one of my first projects while learning web development.
-I followed a tutorial as guidance, but figured out several parts myself — including organizing the project files and making the buttons interact with the counter using the DOM.
+I followed a tutorial as guidance, but figured out several parts myself, including organizing the project files and making the buttons interact with the counter using the DOM.

 ## 🔧 Features